gervanna/100daysofcode/LOG.md

 *01/12/21*

 Turned the Adv.
 Lottery flowchart into python code.
 It was good.
 Found that the "shorter" way to do a thing is probably not the easiest or most clear way.

+## FoTW - #12
+*01/13/21*

+Finished module 1 of the digital world course.
+No coding today.